 Divorce and the Days After: Taking Care of the Kids

 Children of all ages generally want their parents to stay together.
 Even so, when parents make the decision to split, having parents in two separate households becomes a reality.
-Here are some tips on making that transition easier on the kids.
+Here are some tips on making that transition easier for the kids.

 Preparing for the Divorce

-As the adults, it is important for parents to prepare for emotional reactions from children when they learn that a divorce is imminent.
+As adults, it is important for parents to prepare for emotional reactions from children when they learn that a divorce is imminent.
 It’s a tough time for everyone, but kids may feel powerless as their lives experience an unprecedented upheaval.
 Help them in these ways: